meltyourface/blank/posts/Liber-Cordis-Serpente/Serpent-Sigil-Ritual-for-Transformation-and-Self-Awareness/index.md

 ## The Ascension of the Serpent's Coil

-Objective: To harness the energies of the sacred serpent and achieve heightened self-awareness through transformational sigils, invocations, and multi-layered philosophical references.
+**Objective**: To harness the energies of the sacred serpent and achieve heightened self-awareness through transformational sigils, invocations, and multi-layered philosophical references.

-Materials:
+**Materials**:
 1. A designated ritual space
 2. Serpent effigy
 3. Candles (seven)